darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 ## The curve

-The plot of curve can be displayed by opening the _show curve_ collapsible section.
+The plot of the curve can be displayed by opening the _show curve_ collapsible section.
 In 2-tab mode, the plot is visible on the _settings_ page; in 3-tab mode, it is available on the _curve_ page.
 It can be a useful tool to learn about the behavior of the curve and the effect of related controls.
 The plot is not interactive; it simply illustrates the effect of the sliders.

 The x-axis of the graph shows the selected input exposure range, measured in EV, with values relative to mid-gray; mid-gray is therefore at the 0 EV mark.
 The y-axis displays the linear output value, 18% indicating mid-gray.
 The scaling of the y-axis is not linear; horizontal grid lines help visualise the non-linearity.
 The degree of non-linearity is governed by a gamma value (default: 2.2).
 More information on the gamma is provided in the description of the _advanced curve parameters_.